Backlash

 Book Synopsis Backlash by : George Yancy

 Download or read book Backlash written by George Yancy and published by Rowman & Littlefield.
-This book was released on 2018-04-15 with total page 180 pages.
+This book was released on 2018-04-15 with total page 163 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: When George Yancy penned a New York Times article entitled “Dear White America,” he knew that he was courting controversy.
-Here, Yancy chronicles the ensuing blowback as he seeks to understand what it was that created so much rage among so many white readers.
-He challenges white Americans to develop a new empathy for the African American experience.
+Book excerpt: When George Yancy penned a New York Times op-ed entitled “Dear White America” asking white Americans to confront the ways that they benefit from racism, he knew his article would be controversial.
+But he was unprepared for the flood of vitriol in response.
+The resulting blowback played out in the national media, with critics attacking Yancy in every form possible—including death threats—and supporters rallying to his side.
+Despite the rhetoric of a “post-race” America, Yancy quickly discovered that racism is still alive, crude, and vicious in its expression.
+In Backlash, Yancy expands upon the original article and chronicles the ensuing controversy as he seeks to understand what it was about the op-ed that created so much rage among so many white readers.
+He challenges white Americans to rise above the vitriol and to develop a new empathy for the African American experience.

 Green Backlash